Call For Artists

 Any professional or amateur artist in reach of our voice is invited!
 Although there is no jury and no theme, please send your best work.
 This is a public event that will draw media and public attention, so please paint/draw something that represents your style.
 As children may be present, we ask that you consider making the subject matter appropriate for all audiences.
 The definition of “appropriate” is up for debate, but please use common sense.

 NUMBER OF SUBMISSIONS PER ARTIST:

 Please send only ONE card per artist.
 Yes, this has changed from previous years.
-As Twitter Art Exhibit grows, it is becoming impossible to anticipate what the response will be.
-The number of cards shown will depend on overall participation, and available space.
-Our goal is to show one card per participating artist.
-Beyond that, we cannot say.
-The goal of the first exhibit was 140 (symbolic of 140 Twitter characters), but we ended up with 260 cards from 24 countries.
-The second time around, we had 360 artists from 32 nations.
-In the 3rd exhibit, 502 artists from 35 countries sent a total of 726 postcards.
-Please understand that the exhibit is a piece of art in itself, and that it will be up to the organizers to ensure that the show ”works.”
+As Twitter Art Exhibit grows, it is becoming impossible to anticipate the response.
+The number of cards shown will depend on overall participation and available space.
+Our goal is to show one card per participating artist, and cards may have to be rotated, or replaced as they are sold.
+Please understand that the exhibition is a piece of art in itself, and that it will be up to the organizers to ensure the show ”works.”
 So please send only one card per artist, and enter early.
 Additional cards sent to us will simply be donated to the charity to use as they wish.